-The National Association of Home Builders (NAHB) is a Washington, D.C.-based trade association whose broad mission is to enhance the climate for housing, homeownership and the residential building industry.
+The National Association of Home Builders (NAHB) is a Washington, D.C.-based trade association with the broad mission of enhancing the climate for housing, homeownership and the residential building industry.

 Since its inception in the early 1940s, NAHB has served as "the voice of America’s housing industry."
 Its primary goals are to ensure that housing is a national priority and that all Americans have access to safe, decent and affordable housing, whether they choose to buy a home or rent.

-Its various groups analyze policy issues, take the industry’s story to the public, monitor and work toward improving the housing finance system, and analyze and forecast economic and consumer trends.
-They also provide a wide range of business-related services to members and Home Builder Associations.
+NAHB’s various groups analyze policy issues, take the industry’s story to the public, monitor and work toward improving the housing finance system, and analyze and forecast economic and consumer trends.
+They also provide a wide range of business-related services to members and affiliated home builder associations.
 NAHB also represents the industry’s interests on Capitol Hill as it strives to ensure that all housing remains a national priority when laws are made and policies are established.
 NAHB also works with federal agencies on regulations affecting the housing industry in areas such as mortgage finance, codes, energy and the environment.

-Each year, NAHB’s builder members construct about 80% of the new homes built in the United States, both single-family and multifamily.
+Each year, NAHB’s builder members construct about 80 percent of the new homes built in the United States, both single-family and multifamily.

-NAHB’s affiliates include Home Innovation Research Labs (formerly the NAHB Research Center) which develops, tests and evaluates new materials, methods, standards and equipment to improve the technology and the affordability of America’s housing; and the Home Builders Institute, NAHB’s workforce development arm, which develops and administers a wide range of educational and job training programs.
+NAHB’s affiliates include Home Innovation Research Labs, which develops, tests and evaluates new materials, methods, standards and equipment to improve the technology and the affordability of America’s housing.
+HBI, NAHB’s workforce development arm, develops and administers a wide range of educational and job training programs.

 The National Housing Endowment, NAHB's philanthropic arm, is a non-profit organization dedicated to helping the housing industry develop more effective approaches to home building, enhancing education and training for future generations of leaders in residential construction, and increasing the body of knowledge on housing issues.